lucregrassi/MEUS/README.md

 This project in Python 3 allows to simulate the behaviour of people moving between the nodes of a graph imported from OpenStreetMap.
 Each node contains the information about how many people are in that node, and which kind of connection is available.

-## How to create a virtual env and install dependencies
+## How to create a virtual env containing OpenStreetMap and install dependencies

 ```
 $ conda config --prepend channels conda-forge